-Easy-to-read medicine information about sumatriptan – what it is, how to take sumatriptan safely and possible side effects.
+Easy-to-read medicine information about sumatriptan – what it is, how to take it safely and possible side effects.
+Sumatriptan tablets is commonly called Imigran.

 |Type of medicine||Also called|